 - If the area designation is for part of a parish or extends into another parish or district, the process will take longer.
 A public consultation must take place and the final decision will be made by Full Council where possible.

-- In all cases Daventry District Council need to consider whether the area applied for should be designated as a Business Area
+- In all cases the Council will need to consider whether the area applied for should be designated as a Business Area

 Areas without a town or parish council